-During fiscal 2021, the Company acquired two propane and three heating oil dealers for approximately \$42.5 million; \$40.7 million in cash and \$1.8 million of deferred liabilities.
-The gross purchase price was allocated \$37.3 million to goodwill and intangible assets, \$6.2 million to fixed assets and reduced by \$1.0 million to working capital.
+During fiscal 2021, the Company acquired two propane and three heating oil dealers for approximately \$42.5 million (using \$40.7 million in cash and assuming \$1.8 million of liabilities).
+The gross purchase price was allocated \$37.3 million to goodwill and intangible assets, \$6.2 million to fixed assets and reduced working capital by \$1.0 million.

-During fiscal 2020, the Company acquired two heating oil dealers for approximately \$3.3 million; \$3.0 million in cash and \$0.3 million of deferred liabilities.
-The gross purchase price was allocated \$3.2 million to goodwill and intangible assets, \$0.6 million to fixed assets and \$0.5 million to working capital.
+During fiscal 2020, the Company acquired two heating oil dealers for approximately \$3.3 million (using \$3.0 million in cash and assuming \$0.3 million of liabilities).
+The gross purchase price was allocated \$3.2 million to goodwill and intangible assets, \$0.6 million to fixed assets and decreased working capital by \$0.5 million.
 The Company also completed the purchase of assets related to our fiscal 2019 acquisition of a heating oil dealer for an aggregate purchase price of approximately \$1.2 million.